-The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must notify the Privacy and Compliance Officer of any significant changes to important information, such as contact details, held about them
+The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
+Individuals must please notify the Primary or Secondary School Offices of any significant changes to important information, such as contact details, held about them.

-An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above for details of why the school may need to process your data, of who you may contact if you disagree.
+An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under data protection law): please see above for details of why the School may need to process your data, of who you may contact if you disagree.

-The school will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
-All staff and governors will be made aware of this policy and their duties under Data Protection Law and receive relevant training.
+The School will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.